jurajsic/DQBFbenchmarks/README.md

 ```
 benchexec benchmark-definitions/benchmark-NAMEOFTOOL.xml
 ```
 where you replace NAMEOFTOOL with solver you want to run.
 You can also use `-t TASKNAME` to run only some benchmarks and `-r RUNDEFINITION` to run only some definition for a given tool.
-See BenchExec [documentation](https://github.com/sosy-lab/benchexec/blob/master/doc/INDEX.md) and the definition files in `benchmark-definitions` for more info.
+See BenchExec [documentation](https://github.com/sosy-lab/benchexec/blob/master/doc/INDEX.md) and the definition files in `benchmark-definitions/` for more info.